vestfoldfylke/loglady/README.md

 The Console log destination is enabled by default.
 You can disable it by setting the following environment variable:
 - `CONSOLE_ENABLED`: Set to `false` to disable console logging

+### Microsoft Teams destination

+To use the Microsoft Teams log destination, you need to set the following environment variables:
+- `TEAMS_WEBHOOK_URL`: Your Microsoft Teams webhook URL

 ### Add your own log destination